MetacatLedger/tstorage/effects_on_evm.md

 This would mean changes to the `CALL` and `RETURN` instructions, implemented at the VM level.

-`CALLDATA` and `RETURNDATA` would become "volatile" in that the various positions and size values could potentially change during runtime (when calls are made), meaning these values should be copied as soon as possible.
-For that reason, those instructions would probably have to be deprecated in favor of `TLOAD`.
+`CALLDATA` and `RETURNDATA` would become "volatile" in that the various positions and size values could potentially change during runtime (when calls are made), meaning these values should be copied before any calls are made.

 Example of reading calldata: